 The Company regularly reviews the carrying value of its properties to determine whether the cost of these assets will be recoverable from future cash flows or from the proceeds of their disposal.
-Assumptions underlying the cash flow estimates would include the forecasted prices for uranium and rare earth elements, planned production levels.
+Assumptions underlying the cash flow estimates would include the forecasted prices for uranium and rare earth elements, planned production levels, and operating, capital, exploration and reclamation costs, which are subject to risks and uncertainties.
+Management has determined that there is no impairment of the carrying value of its exploration properties.